Kmenguete/OpenClassroom_Project4/OpenClassroom_projet4/README.md

 attached together.
 To store a match, you should first store two players, to store a round, you should store matches, to store a tournament, you should store rounds and players.
 Each object depend on each other and should always be stored together.
-And each object to be stored, need to be serialized first.
+And each object, to be stored, need to be serialized first.
 Each object need to be deserialized, if we want to load them back while generating a report.
+The serialization is the process of converting an object into a dictionary.
+Conversely, the deserialization is the process of converting a dictionary into an object.
+Consequently, the tournament serializer serialize and deserialize tournaments objects, round serializer serialize and deserialize rounds and so on.
+By the same way, to serialize a match, you should first serialize two players, to serialize a round, you should first serialize matches and so on.